made-ml-in-prod-2022/SergeyBondarev/ml_project/README.md

 ml_project
 ==============================

-Production ready project for classification problem
+Production ready project for classification problem.
+Data is used from [Kaggle](https://www.kaggle.com/datasets/cherngs/heart-disease-cleveland-uci).

 Project Organization
 ------------

-    ├── LICENSE
-    ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
+    ├── README.md          <- The top-level README for developers using this project.
     ├── data
     │   ├── external       <- Data from third party sources.